pirica/adult-pay-sites/README.md

 Install Filesmonster Addon (+18) for Kodi using this repository

+Actually just for test propouses.

+Acces to all Filesmonster.com video catalogue with your premium acount.

+Addon Filesmonster.com for Kodi only interface without oficial API yet.

+## Installation instructions.

 ## 1st - Install this repository in Kodi
-to do
-Download repository.kodi.filesmonster-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/Filesmonster/releases)
+1.- Download repository.kodi.filesmonster-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/Filesmonster/releases) and save in a folder accesible from Kodi.
+2.- Go to system > settings > addons > install from zip
+3.- Choose the zip file you have downloaded and install it 4.- Filesmonster.repository has now in Kodi.

 ## 2nd - Install Filesmonster Addon
-to do
+1.- Go to system > settings > addons > install from repository
+2.- Choose Filesmonster.reposytory > video addons
+3.- Install from there Fiesmonster Addon
+4.- You can find this addon under your video tab

 ## 3rd - Addon updates automatically
-to do

-Actually just for test propouses.

-Acces to all Filesmonster.com video catalogue with your premium acount.

-Addon Filesmonster.com for Kodi only interface without oficial API yet.
+Addon will update when a new version were avaliable, just be carefull to chek "auto update" under settings tab of Filesmonster Addon.